 With respect to directors not nominated by Triumph, the Board of Directors identifies nominees by first evaluating the current members of the Board of Directors willing to continue in service.
 Current members of the Board of Directors with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination.
 If any member of the Board of Directors does not wish to continue in service or if the Board of Directors decides not to re-nominate a member for re-election, the Board of Directors then identifies the desired skills and experience of a new nominee in light of the criteria below.
-Current members of the Board of Directors may also engage in research to identify qualified individuals.
+Current members of the Board of Directors are polled for suggestions as to individuals meeting the criteria below.
+The Board of Directors may also engage in research to identify qualified individuals.
 In evaluating a director nominee, the Board of Directors considers the following factors:

-- the appropriate size of our Board of Directors; - our needs with respect to the particular talents and experience of our directors; - the nominee's knowledge, skills and experience, including experience in finance, administration or public service, in light of prevailing business conditions and the knowledge, skills and experience already possessed by other members of the Board of Directors; - whether the nominee is independent, as that term is defined under the NASDAQ listing standards; - the familiarity of the nominee with our industry; - the nominee's experience with accounting rules and practices; and - the desire to balance the benefit of continuity with the periodic injection of the fresh perspective provided by new Board of Directors members.
+- the appropriate size of our Board of Directors; - our needs with respect to the particular talents and experience of our directors; - the nominee's knowledge, skills and experience, including experience in finance, administration or public service, in light of prevailing business conditions and the knowledge, skills and experience already possessed by other members of the Board of Directors; - whether the nominee is independent, as that term is defined under the NASDAQ listing standards; - the familiarity of the nominee with our industry; - · the nominee's experience with accounting rules and practices; and - the desire to balance the benefit of continuity with the periodic injection of the fresh perspective provided by new Board of Directors members.